-Our individual research interests include: Corpus linguistics, Materials development, English for Speakers of Other Languages (ESOL), English for Academic Purposes (EAP), and Using multimedia for teacher training.
+Our individual research interests include Corpus linguistics, English for Speakers of Other Languages (ESOL), English for Academic Purposes (EAP), and using multimedia for teacher training.

 We work in close partnership with or are members of the following organisations: